dev-bittu/lotus-grammar/grammar/modules_and_packages/exporting.md

 ## **Best Practices**
 1. Use `_` for truly private entities to avoid accidental misuse.
-2. Prefer using `pkg.b2` for larger packages where fine-grained control is necessary.
+2. Prefer using `pkg.lt` for larger packages where fine-grained control is necessary.
 3. Keep your exported API surface minimal to reduce complexity for users of your package.
 4. Always document public exports for clarity.